Trumbull, Conn., August 2, 1942

 Got a letter from Dan this week.
 If I reciprocate by answering it with one of corresponding length it will read something like this: “Your letter received.
 Thanks.
 Dad”.
 However, we are grateful for even small mercies, and I would far rather have just a note then nothing.
 It’s about time that long legged pal of mine in Alaska came through with another letter and next week my hopes will be mounting to lofty heights in anticipation.

 Undoubtedly you both received carbon copy of Mr. Chandler’s good letter and enjoyed reading it as much as I did.
 There is little of interest to report.
 Have been granted additional gas rations by the local board, which will now give me 12 gallons a week for the next three months, which, with careful use, will enable me to get by satisfactorily, unless, as seems unlikely at present, a pickup in business necessitates my making numerous trips to Milford, Fairfield, etc. I have also induced my coal man to shoot in 10 tons of buckwheat coal in the bin so that we at least will not freeze next winter.
 The latest rumor from Dan’s crystal ball has his company moving to Lancaster or York – – sort of a war of the Roses.
 Anyway, the trend seems to be northward and thus nearer Trumbull, which is all to the good.
 Whether it will now take a strong northerly flavor and bypass Trumbull for Alaska is something else again.
 By the way, Ray Beckwith told me one family in Long Hill received a letter from their son overseas which said, “I am now in Jerusalem, where Jesus Christ was born, but Jesus Christ, I wish I was in Long Hill where I was born.”
 Dan, if you can get a pass home for the weekend nearest August 19th, it would put a nice touch on the joint celebration we usually try to hold in commemoration of Dick’s and Aunt Elsie’s natal day.
-Ced, tell that old sidekick of mine to write me again and let me know how you are behaving yourself, if you have burned anymore prunes lately, etc., also a bit about his own achievements.
+Ced, tell that old sidekick of mine (Grandpa is referring to Rusty Heurlin, an artist and fried to both Grandma Arla and Grandpa, who became a well-known artist of Alaskan life) to write me again and let me know how you are behaving yourself, if you have burned anymore prunes lately, etc., also a bit about his own achievements.
 We are beginning to feel wars pinch here now.
 I am having trouble getting meat.
 What there is to be had is getting higher in cost in spite of price ceilings.
 Maybe we will have to transform ourselves into vegetarians for a spell.
 Aunt Betty sends love and of course you will know what to expect from your still hopeful